4 October 2023

 Nuclear power is very clean and carbon neutral.
 But spent nuclear fuel has a storage lifetime of 300,000 years.

-Reprocessing of spent nuclear fuel is currently carried out on large scale using the“Plutonium Uranium Reduction and Extraction” (PUREX) process.
-The spent nuclear fuel is reduced to 15% of its original weight and the extracted uranium and plutonium are used as “Mixed Oxide Fuel”.
+Reprocessing used nuclear fuel is currently carried out on large scale using the “Plutonium Uranium Reduction and Extraction” (PUREX) process.
+During this process, the fuel is reduced to 15% of its original weight and the extracted uranium and plutonium are used as “Mixed Oxide Fuel”.
 This has been carried out at scale by the UK at Sellafield (now curtailed) and continues in France at La Hague.

 Laurence Harwood will report on the important progress that has been made in the advanced reprocessing of spent nuclear fuel.
-Waste nuclear fuel need not be a liability but a source of yet more power.
+The used fuel need not be a liability but a source of yet more power.

 Professor Laurence Harwood